Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

   Use the native browser `fetch()` method here.
 In a realistic setting you may need to consider browser support and might need to look at using a polyfill or external utility like the Axios project.

-  The process is straightforward: `fetch()` calls the API, you massage the raw response into `JSON`, then you consume that `JSON` as the object data, extracting a message object (as defined by the Dog CEO API docs), which just happens to be an array of image URLs.
+  The process is straightforward: `fetch()` calls the API, massage the raw response into `JSON`, then consume that `JSON` as the object data, extracting a message object (as defined by the Dog CEO API docs), which just happens to be an array of image URLs.
 Set this array in `state` using `setDogImageUrls()` method returned from the `useState` Hook.

 ### Create the useEffect Calls